 How do I know if I should self-isolate?

-The most common symptoms of COVID-19 are recent onset of:
+The most common symptoms of COVID-19 are:

-- new continuous cough and/or
+- a new continuous cough and/or

-- high temperature (above 8°C)
+- a high temperature (above 8°C) and/or

 All members of a household where someone has suspected symptoms should stay at home for 14 days.